 - Lowering your blood sugar

-Being more active also improves strength, balance, fitness and gives you more energy.
+Being more active also improves strength, balance, and fitness and gives you more energy.
 Activity may help reduce your risk of certain types of cancer and also reduces your risk of developing memory problems.

 Your Activity Plan

 - Choose an activity that you like.
 Walk, bike, swim, dance or hike

 - Exercise with a friend or family member, or join an exercise class.